athakwani/c9-sdk/README.rst

-This dupper template repository is for Cloud-9 development environment SDK.
+This dupper template repository is for Cloud-9 SDK.

 Cloud 9 SDK
 ===========